itsjslee/Seymour/README.md

 - Visualize stock data and predictions in an intuitive interface.

 This app is built using Streamlit for the frontend and integrates various data analysis libraries like pandas, yfinance, and scikit-learn for backend computations.

+*SEYMOUR IS AN EDUCATIONAL TOOL AND DOES NOT PROVIDE FINANCIAL ADVICE.
+TRADE AT YOUR OWN DISCRETION.*